Typewriter Push-up

 Variations:

-• Starting Position: Assume a plank position with your hands wider than shoulder-width apart and fingers pointing forward, resembling the initial stance of wide push-ups.
+• Starting Position: Begin in a high plank position with your hands wider than shoulder-width apart.
+Maintain scapular depression and core engagement.

 Breathing Technique:

-• Transition Repetitions: For a standard typewriter rep, perform two transitions: one from one side to the other and then back to the starting side.
+• Transitions: For a standard typewriter rep, perform two transitions: one from one side to the other and then back to the starting side.
 However, feel free to adjust the number of transitions based on your intensity preferences or for added variation and enjoyment.

 • Additional Information: